Separating urine at the source to create sustainable fertilizer

 Master’s student: Nicholas Lowe

-Undergraduate students: James Fannin, Yen Jee Ooi, Alexi Sinanaj
+Undergraduate students: Jason Fannin, Yen Jee Ooi, Ashley Sin

 As water scarcity continues to be a global challenge, we must explore various pathways to close the water consumption cycle at the nexus of food, water, and energy systems.
 Consequently, the water sector has begun to incorporate nutrient recovery into wastewater treatment processes.
 One technology to consider is urine diversion or the separation of the human waste stream into its liquid and solid components.
 When separated, the nutrients in each component can be processed into fertilizer components.
 Use of urine-derived fertilizers (UDFs) can reduce the energy and water demands of phosphorus mining and the Haber-Bosch process, which fixes atmospheric nitrogen into ammonia.
 Urine diversion also results in a concentrated waste stream from which contaminants can be more effectively removed.